KvanTTT/Articles/Genealogy-Tree-In-Git/English.md

 allows you to change the message, the author and the date of the commit.
 Moreover, Git allows you to create commits without files with the flag `--allow-empty`, and without messages with the flag `--allow-empty-message`.
-The author also needs to specify an email, but Git accepts an empty one - you just need to write `<>`.
-Unfortunately, Git does not respect the elderly: the lower bound of the date of the commit is January 1, 1970 (the "start" of Unix Time) - the earlier date will be incorrectly displayed.
+The author also needs to specify an email, but Git accepts an empty one—you just need to write `<>`.
+Unfortunately, Git does not respect the elderly: the lower bound of the date of the commit is January 1, 1970 (the "start" of Unix Time)—the earlier date will be incorrectly displayed.
 However, you can simply mention the real date in the description.
-Nevertheless, Git accepts dates in the future - look at my son Git.
+Nevertheless, Git accepts dates in the future—look at my son Git.
 By the way, it is also possible to create single parents.

 #### Social graph